115 Years of History

 The Rebuild

 Seven years of work, documented in 200+ YouTube episodes.
 New keel, frames, planking, deck, rig — rebuilt from the ground up with traditional methods and modern care.
-Funded entirely by community supporters.
+Friends, volunteers, and skilled craftspeople all became part of the story.
+The rebuild was funded entirely by the community that grew around the videos.

 April 2024